 - It allows continuous learning, since it’s much easier to go and talk with sales reps rather than planning a meeting with finance, HR or exec leaders, who probably have other priorities at the time you are asking.

 - It can help diffuse conflicts before they happen.
-Once the review of the compensation plan is finished and you’re ready to communicate the new plan to the sales team (see our previous post “Communicating the new compensation plan to the sales force“), you’ll feel much more comfortable if you know that some of the potential issues have already been dealt with.
+Once the review of the compensation plan is finished and you’re ready to communicate the new plan to the sales team (see our previous post), you’ll feel much more comfortable if you know that some of the potential issues have already been dealt with.

 - It empowers the sales team to be in the driver’s seat and feel they can impact the company’s long term strategy.